sagemath/trac_to_gh/Issue 6810.md

 The current coverage is 8% and should be brought up to 100%.

-Also, there are small but annoying bugs such as: the methods that enumerate the points on schemes over finite fields do not sort the list before returning it.
+Also, there are small but annoying bugs such as: the methods that enumerate the points on schemes over finite fields do not sort the list before returning it (this issue is addressed by #9055).

 Issue created by migration from https://trac.sagemath.org/ticket/6810